-How to Avoid Skin Reactions to Beauty Products
+How to Choose Skin-Friendly Beauty Products

 If your skin is dry or injured, it loses some of its natural protection against irritants.
 This means reactions can be harsher or happen more easily.

-To make sure no perfume is included, look for products marked fragrance-free or without perfume.
+To make sure no perfume is included, look for products marked “fragrance-free” or “without perfume.”